Magomed Adiyev

-Magomed Musayevich Adiyev (Магомед Мусаевич Адиев; born 30 June 1977) is a Russian football coach and a former player who is the manager of Russian Premier League club Krylia Sovetov Samara.
+Magomed Musayevich Adiyev (Магомед Мусаевич Адиев; born 30 June 1977) is a Russian football coach and former player.

 Coaching career

 On 14 November 2019, he signed a 1.5-year contract with Russian Football National League club FC Chayka Peschanokopskoye.
 He left Chayka by mutual consent on 5 February 2021.

 On 16 April 2021, Shakhter Karagandy announced Adiyev as their new head coach.

 On 6 May 2022, was appointed head coach of the Kazakhstan national team.
 In November 2022, the contract was extended for another 2 years.

 On 5 April 2024, Adiyev was hired by Akhmat Grozny, while also remaining in charge of Kazakhstan.
 Adiyev's tenure at Akhmat started with two home defeats to Lokomotiv Moscow and to Baltika Kaliningrad, the 1–7 loss to Baltika was the season's worst loss and the worst Akhmat loss in club history, as Akhmat dropped from 12th place to the relegation-zone 15th.
 That was followed by league-season-best 5 consecutive victories, including away games against CSKA Moscow and Krasnodar (Krasnodar was tied for the top spot in the league at the time) as Akhmat has risen to 10th place.

 On 31 May 2024, Adiyev resigned as manager of the Kazakhstan national team "for family reasons".

 The contract between Magomed Adiev and Akhmat was terminated on 1 September 2024, and he left the club.

 On 16 April 2025, Adiyev joined Khimki, with the task of avoiding relegation from the Russian Premier League.
 Under his lead, Khimki finished the season outside of the relegation zone, however, the club was administratively relegated anyway due to accumulated debts.

 On 5 June 2025, Adiyev signed a one-season contract with Krylia Sovetov Samara.
+He left Krylia Sovetov by mutual consent on 1 April 2026, with the club in 13th place.